Fiserv/Commerce-Hub/docs/Resources/Guides/Enterprise-Portal/Reporting.md

 ---
-tags: [Enterprise Portal, Business Track, Virtual Terminal, Reporting, Settings]
+tags: [Enterprise Portal, Business Track, Reporting]
 ---

 # ClientLine Reporting

-ClientLine Enterprise Portal offers merchants the ability to generate reports with an easy-to-use suite of online tools, that provide greater insight to quickly and effectively manage your electronic transactions.
-To find out more information on creating, scheduling and managing reports, visit the help section in [ClientLine Enterprise](https://www.businesstrack.com).
+ClientLine Reporting offers merchants the ability to generate reports with an easy-to-use suite of online tools, that provide greater insight to quickly and effectively manage your electronic transactions.
+To find out more information on creating, scheduling and managing reports, visit the help section in the [Enterprise Portal](https://www.businesstrack.com).

 <!-- theme: warning -->
 > Some Commerce Hub field names have a different nomenclature in ClientLine Reporting, the full list of fields can be found in the MetaData section of the Enterprise Portal.